tildearrow/furnace/doc/2-interface/menu-bar.md

   - if a column is already selected, it will select the entire channel.
   - if a channel is already selected, it will select the entire pattern.

-- **operation mask**: toggles which columns will be affected by the listed commands. [more information here.](../8-advanced/opmask.md)
+- **operation mask**: toggles which columns will be affected by the listed operations. [more information here.](../8-advanced/opmask.md)
 - **input latch**: determines which data are placed along with a note. [more information here.](../8-advanced/inputlatch.md)

 - **note/octave up/down**: transposes notes in the current selection.